 // npm install x402-hive import { HiveX402Adapter } from "x402-hive"; import * as shod from "@hive-protocol/sdk/shod"; const adapter = new HiveX402Adapter({ issuerSk, gate: shod.GateStack.default({ dailyCapUsd: 500, priceWindow: [0.0001, 100] }), }); // your existing x402 flow, unchanged const payment = await yourFacilitator.charge({ /* ... */ }); // attach the audit layer const { receipt, spectralProof, audit } = await adapter.attest({ paymentId: payment.txHash, network: "base-usdc", resource: payment.resource, amount: payment.amount, decimals: 6, }); // audit is what you ship to your auditor / S3 / SIEM

-Generate a fresh HAHS receipt in your browser.
-Mutate one byte.
+Make a fresh HAHS receipt right in your browser.
+Change one byte.
 Watch the signature break.
-Same primitives, same crypto, same Ed25519 path as the production SDK — running on Web Crypto.
+This uses the same tools, the same crypto, the same Ed25519 path as the real SDK, running on Web Crypto.

-Measured on commodity hardware.
-Hive verifies offline because the math is the prover — there is no facilitator round-trip, no zkVM compile step, no trusted setup.
-SpectralZK proves three statements (preimage + membership + satisfaction) in a single Schnorr-style transcript.
+Measured on regular, off-the-shelf hardware.
+Hive checks work offline because the math itself is the proof.
+There's no round-trip to a facilitator, no zkVM compile step, no trusted setup.
+SpectralZK proves three things at once (the hidden input, that it's in the set, and that it meets the rule) in a single Schnorr-style exchange.

 | Operation | Hive SDK | x402 facilitator round-trip | Aleo zkVM verify |